Maximos of Kafsokalyvia: Biography

 He continued this lifestyle for about ten years until his meeting with the renowned hesychast monk Gregory of Sinai, after which Maximos discontinued his nomadic lifestyle and lived as an ascetic in a hut for fourteen years.

 At Mount Athos, he was a close associate of Gregory of Sinai.
 During his life, he was held in high repute as a holy man and spiritual adviser, admired for his austerity, and a reputation for clairvoyance, prophecy, healing, and exorcizing demons.
 Legend had him seen flying in the air, turning seawater into drinking water, and more.

+Circa 1350, the Byzantine emperors John VI Kantakouzenos and John V Palaiologos visited Maximos.

 Patriarch Callistus I of Constantinople, who was a monk and disciple of Gregory of Sinai at Mount Athos for 28 years, once passed through Mount Athos on his way to Serbia and met Maximos, who greeted the Patriarch in a seemingly humorous manner, "This old man will never see his old lady again."
 This turned out to be a prophecy of how Kallistos would never see Constantinople ("his old lady") again, since he would die before being able to return there.
 Maximos then bid farewell to Kallistos by chanting, "Blessed are the blameless in the way" (from Psalm 118, a funeral psalm).
 Kallistos subsequently journeyed on to Serbia, where he then died.